manuelbomi/Data_Modelling_on_AWS_Databricks_with_Spark_Examples-and-Discussion/README.md

     Limited Control: You relinquish control over data quality checks and schema evolution.

-Benefits of Manual Schema Definition
+Benefits of Manual Schema Definition inferSchema=False: This gives you more control.
+You define the schema beforehand using the StructType API, explicitly specifying the data types for each column.
+This is crucial for production-grade pipelines where performance and data integrity are paramount.

 By defining the schema explicitly, you gain several advantages: